Managing conversation distribution (ACD)

 To access Night Vision:

-In the Web Visitors area, click the icon on the top-right corner of the page.
+In the Agent Workspace for Chat or Agent Workspace (for Messaging), click the icon on the top-right corner of the page.

 Once in Night Vision, Click the Edit button in Change queue options:

 Choose one of the ACD modes described below: